aquaULB/solving_pde_mooc/notebooks/04_PartialDifferentialEquations/04_03_HeatEquation1D.md

         Tn = Tnp1.copy()

     # diff computation
+    # Note how we sliced the Tnp1 array.
+As the grid has been
+    # refined by a factor of 2, we need to keep every other point
+    # when comparing with Tref.
     diff = l2_diff(Tnp1[::2], Tref)
     # Pay attention that when you break an f-string in Python
     # the 'f' specifier must preceed each string segment starting